eugeniaring/data-science-interview-questions/Ensemble-Learning-Questions.md

 3. What are the most known ensemble algorithms?
 4. Difference between boosting and bagging.
 5. What is pruning in a decision tree.
+6. What is Random Forest?
+How does it work?